s-cryptor/design-patterns-js-ts/README.md

 # design-patterns-js-ts
-This repository contains design patterns in javascript and typescript with descriptions and examples of use
+This repository contains design patterns in javascript and typescript with examples of use